lcsbaroni/magento-S3/README.md

-# magento-S3
+# magento-media-storage
-Use Amazon S3 as the file storage backend for your store.
+Configure media storage backend for your store.